Nexmo/station/_tutorials/interactive-voice-response.md

 }
 ```

-You use the `eventUrl` option in your NCCO to send the input to a particular `Action`.
+The `eventUrl` option in your NCCO is used to send the input to a particular `Action`.
 This is essentially the same thing you do with the `action` property of a HTML `<form>`.
 This is where the `$config` array and the base URL are used.

 A few other `input` specific properties are used. `timeOut` gives the user more time to enter the order number and `submitOnHash` lets them avoid waiting by ending their order ID with the pound sign.